electronicsleep/AutoIcinga/README.md

 # AutoIcinga

+* Instructions tested on Debian 9

+* Quickstart info for Icinga

 * Tools to automate and make Icinga easier to manage and understand.

 * Simple system for Icinga checks and configuration.